Jisan-mia/ts/README.md

   - Using yarn `yarn global add typescript`
 - Create a folder with .ts extension
 - Check TypeScript version by running this `tsc -v` on your terminal
-- In the terminal type `tsc fileName` it will compile ts file down to js
+- In the terminal type `tsc fileName.ts` it will compile ts file down to js
 - To manage how to compile a typescript file in terminal type `tsc --init`
 - And it will create a `tsconfig.json` file where you can manage your ts file compilation and others
+- `tsconfig.json` is the configuration file for TypeScript project
 - You are all done to maker your hands dirty with ts